 Welcome to the Year 6 page.
 This page provides you with everything you will need to know about life in Year 6.
 We hope you will find it useful, if you have any further questions then please do not hesitate to contact a member of the Year 6 team.

-6H – Mrs Howden and Mrs Snowdon
+- 6H – Mrs Howden, Mrs Snowdon and Mr Chrysostomou

-6W – Mrs Walters and Mrs Fogas
+- 6W – Mrs Walters, Mrs Fogas and Miss James

 Children in year 6 follow the National Curriculum and this sets out the objectives for all of the subjects.
 The key areas in the curriculum are; maths, English, Science, P.E, History, Geography, Computing, Art & Design, Music, PSHE and RE.
 Please refer to the National Curriculum Programmes of Study to see what your child will be learning in Year 6 and also our Curriculum area.

 All of our work will focus on a core text.
 The children will use this as a stimulus to write poems, stories, letters, news reports and a variety of genres.
 Reading will focus on the thinking skills real readers need to comprehend and enjoy what they are reading.
 In Spelling, punctuation and grammar, we will focus on spelling strategies and how sentences can be constructed.